hyprland-community/pyprland/site/shift_monitors.md

 > the behavior can be hard to predict if you have more than 2 monitors (depending on your layout).
 > If you use this plugin with many monitors and have some ideas about a convenient configuration, you are welcome ;)

+> [!Tip]
+> On Niri, this plugin moves the active workspace to the adjacent monitor instead of swapping workspaces, as Niri workspaces are dynamic.

 Example usage in `hyprland.conf`:

 ```